jerryq0101/csgo-mkt-may/README.md

 (Web3 especially, maybe a portfolio/broker/swap/lp/yieldfarm/additional modules would be a good idea...)

 So many cool things can just be dashboards.
-Maybe macOS can just be a dashboard...
 </details>

 ## Running the Application